sator-sdk/sator-sdk.github.io/content/posts/ASN_Mapping.md

 Output example of the script
 </p>

-This is jsut a demonstration of the capilities of those tools but as you can see with a few chained commands we were able to gather a pretty decent ammount of info and organize them toghether.
+This is jsut a demonstration of how powerful those tools are, but as you can see with a few chained commands we were able to gather a pretty decent ammount of info and organize them toghether.

 In the Next article I will show how to inspect separatly each Network with [HEDnsExtractor](https://github.com/HuntDownProject/HEDnsExtractor) from HuntDownProject to further enumerate hidden instances in the same network.